 Geoff Palmer’s expertise with vibes and keyboards brings The Sons sound all the way back to when he joined the band in 1967.
 Geoff is a musician’s musican and his contribution to the band has been ever present.

 Jim Preston has held the drum seat since 1972.
 Jim’s playing and singing is unmatched and makes him a sought after session player.
-He has played with Moby Grape, Maria Muldaur, Dr. John and Norton Buffalo.
+He has performed with Moby Grape, Maria Muldaur, Dr. John, Lydia Pense and Cold Blood, The John Farey Band, Jon Hammond and the Late Rent Session Men, as well as the late Norton Buffalo.
+He has recorded with the Sons, Bobby McFerrin, The West Texas Millionaires and Sheryl Crow to name only a few.

 On lead guitar and vocals is Carmen Grillo who played with Tower of Power from 1988 until 1997.
 Carmen owns and operates Big Surprise Music studio in Los Angeles.

-The Sons of Champlin boast a career that spans more than four decades with over 12 albums to their credit.
+The Sons of Champlin boast a career that spans almost five decades with over 12 albums to their credit.
 They are much more than a heritage or nostalgia act and have garnered a solid fan base that has loved and followed them for years.
 Always musically growing and keeping the audience moving to the soulful, funky groove of their music The Sons are as vibrant as ever and look forward to seeing you.